ros-sports/nao_lola-docs/installation.rst

 .. note::

-    Instructions here assume that you are in a ROS2 workspace root directory.
+    Instructions here assume that you are **on the NAO**, and in a ROS2 workspace root directory.

 Cloning repositories